 Rubber shingles haven’t been around for too long, at least in comparison to traditional wood shingles.
 As with other roofing options, there are many pros and cons you need to be aware of before you buy a rubber roof.
-An experienced Tulsa roofer can walk you through the decision process and advise what’s best for your home.
+An experienced Broken Arrow roofer can walk you through the decision process and advise what’s best for your home.

 Pros of Rubber Shingles

 Environmental- Rubber shingles are made primarily from recycled tires and other rubber sources.
 They also won’t allow moisture to escape, just like vinyl siding.
 This makes rubber shake shingles a great option for the environmentally conscious homeowner.

 Durability– Bending, discoloration, rotting, cracking, and crumbling are all problems you won’t have with rubber shake shingles.
 The recycled rubber used in rubber shingles can resist these common problems that plague other kinds of shingles.
 This is not to say that rubber shingles will last forever, but they are a bit more durable than other shingles.

 Discount- This doesn’t apply to all rubber shingles, but a lot are class 4 impact resistant shingles.
 This comes in handy in Oklahoma during storm season.
 Most insurance companies will give a discount for having a class 4 impact resistant shingle, some discounts can be up to 25%.